-“Design With Reason” is the companion blog (launched in 1997 and reinvented in 2007) to the website ronreason.com (launched in 1997), the home page of Ron Reason Design.
-Here you’ll find hundreds of entries with case studies, tips and opinions about editorial design, rethinking and news industry best practices.
+“Design With Reason” is the companion blog (launched in 1997 and relaunched in 2007) to the website ronreason.com, the home page of Ron Reason Consulting.
+Here you’ll find hundreds of articles and essays with case studies, tips and opinions about editorial design, photojournalism, strategic thinking, and the culture and communities of the news media.

 I have appeared around the world as an invited speaker to more than 200 publishing companies, universities and professional groups.
 I present the inside stories of reinvention from my recent clients, discuss industry challenges, trends and best practices, and even critique and remake attendees’ work.
-In recent years I have served as the invited presenter for the University of Kansas’ annual Montgomery Symposium, and have spoken at the University of Oregon-Eugene and the School of the Art Institute of Chicago.
+I have lecture at colleges including the University of Oregon-Eugene and the School of the Art Institute of Chicago, and for trade groups including the Russian Press Federation (Moscow) and the Society for News Design/Scandinavia (Oslo).

 At the University of Montana, I was selected by the School of Journalism to serve in its Pollner Distinguished Professorship for Spring 2015, a newly endowed post bringing to the school an expert in visual journalism, digital, and/or the business side of the news.
 I lived and worked in Missoula from January through June 2015.
 In addition to helping advise student media across all platforms, I created and delivered a senior-level course titled “Critical Thinking About Design and Disruption.”
 We had a blast and learned a lot.
 (Link here for the final course syllabus, with lots of hyperlinks to what we studied, discussed, produced and read.)